elena5875/Javagames/README.md

 # Unfixed bugs
 ## The image that was supposed to be part of the header and background would fail to come up in github.
-## However, in my IDE the background is there.
+## However, in my IDE the background image is present but when I pushed it on github and deploy it
+## the image does not appear.
 I do not know how to debug this since the knowledge
-## that I know so far is that does not solve this issue.
+## that I know so far is does not solve this issue.

 ##      Lighthouse Accessability Result